 LogicMonitor’s package for CUCM API monitoring consists of the following LogicModules.
 For full coverage, please ensure that all of these LogicModules are imported into your LogicMonitor platform.

 When setting static datapoint thresholds on the various metrics tracked by this package’s DataSources, LogicMonitor follows the technology owner’s best practice KPI recommendations.
-If necessary, we encourage you to adjust these predefined thresholds to meet the unique needs of your environment.
+If needed, adjust these predefined thresholds to meet the unique needs of your environment.
 For more information on tuning datapoint thresholds, see Tuning Static Thresholds for Datapoints.